Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have become important targets for performance optimization due to their ever-increasing workload sizes and corresponding runtime demands.
-Full-scaled training for models like GPT~\cite{openai2023gpt4} requires several months and thousands of GPUs\cite{gpt4_trainingtime}.
+Full-scaled training for big models requires several months and thousands of GPUs~\cite{openai2023gpt4}\cite{gpt4_trainingtime}.
 Attention dropout~\cite{srivastava2014dropout}\cite{zehui2019dropattention} is an optional technique that drops out elements after the Softmax operation in Attention.
 Dropout is applied in commonly used models such as Llama~\cite{llama_git}\cite{touvron2023llama} because it can make the model focus on relevant features and improve training accuracy~\cite{attention_dropout}\cite{attention_dropout2}~\cite{xue2024repeat}.
-However, enabling dropout is costly, which doubles the processing time of the Attention layer with state-of-the-art implementations like Flash-Attention~\cite{dao2022flashattention}\cite{dao2023flashattention}\cite{shah2024flashattention}, and in turn increases the end-to-end training time by 1.3x to 1.7x, depending on the network parameters.
+However, enabling dropout is costly, which doubles the processing time of the Attention layer with state-of-the-art implementations like Flash-Attention~\cite{dao2022flashattention}\cite{dao2023flashattention}\cite{shah2024flashattention}, and in turn increases the end-to-end training time by 1.3x to 1.7x.
 Optimizing the runtime of dropout can significantly improve the performance of LLM training.

 The runtime of dropout is dominated by the Random Number Generator (RNG)~\cite{philox}, which generates random numbers to determine which elements within the intermediate matrix of the Attention layer to drop.
 The size of this matrix, and consequently the runtime of RNG, scales quadratically with the sequence length.
-As the industry trends towards ever larger sequence lengths, this exacerbates the RNG latency.
+The industry trend towards ever larger sequence lengths further exacerbates the RNG latency.